 Healthy Feet, Aligned Body: How Foot Function Affects Balance, Pain, and Performance

+Your feet are the foundation of everything.
 When people feel off balance, start to ache after workouts, or can’t quite figure out why their hips or back hurt — they rarely think to look down.
 But your feet are the foundation of your entire body.
 And if that foundation is unstable or restricted, the rest of you has to compensate.

 You don’t have to be an elite athlete for your foot function to matter.
 Whether you walk, lift, golf, run, or chase grandkids around the yard — your movement begins from the ground up.
 And the better your feet work, the better everything else moves too.